awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 Before you export DB snapshot data to Amazon S3, give the snapshot export tasks write\-access permission to the Amazon S3 bucket\.

-To do this, create an IAM policy that provides access to the bucket\.
-Then create an IAM role and attach the policy to the role\.
+To grant this permission, create an IAM policy that provides access to the bucket, then create an IAM role and attach the policy to the role\.
 You later assign the IAM role to your snapshot export task\.

 **Important**
 If you plan to use the AWS Management Console to export your snapshot, you can choose to create the IAM policy and the role automatically when you export the snapshot\.
 For instructions, see [Exporting a DB snapshot to an Amazon S3 bucket](#USER_ExportSnapshot.Exporting)\.